LAWRENCE HERITAGE STATE PARK; CANALWALK:

 Note; If you continue straight along Canal St it

-will bring you to a small Bridge Park over the Spicket
+will bring you to a small Park overlooking the Spicket

-a parking lot.
-Head right out through the lot back to Island St after a 0.5 mile
+stone-dust trail ends.
+Head right through the parking lot back out to Island St,

 Head left along Island St and the North